Teamwork is essential for almost every job and career imaginable.

 The ability to work as part of a team is one of the most valuable skills an employer will look for when hiring new employees, so it’s worth taking the time to develop the skills you will need for effective teamwork.
 Whether you’re looking for your dream job or hoping to get a promotion, these three skills are essential for success when working in a team environment.

 Communication skills are crucial for dealing with coworkers, customers and clients, as well as your boss.
 The ability to express your ideas, whether verbally or in writing, is essential for showing other people what you can do.
 Learning how to communicate effectively is an interactive process, which means that you also need to learn how to listen and understand what other people are saying.
 Taking a course or reading books that will help to improve your communication and listening skills can make a big difference to your career prospects.

 Good relationships are an important part of creating a productive work environment.
 Interpersonal skills are necessary for effective teamwork, as well as networking and work-related social events.
 The most valuable interpersonal skills include assertiveness, negotiation, conflict resolution and non-verbal communication skills, such as body language, facial expressions, and gestures.
 As with communication skills, there are plenty of courses and books that will help you to develop your interpersonal skills.

 Learning to accept criticism and feedback is an important part of professional development.
-Many people are afraid of negative feedback or become angry when they feel they are being criticised, but you can use this feedback to improve relationships with your coworkers.
+Many people are afraid of negative feedback or become angry when they feel they are being criticized, but you can use this feedback to improve relationships with your coworkers.
 By accepting criticism graciously, you will create a more open and honest work environment where other members of your team feel free to express their opinions.
 Accepting criticism doesn’t mean that you have to agree with the points made; it simply means accepting another person’s point of view.